Skip to content

 Help Text#

-networkscan discover os -h
+networkscan discover host arp -h

 Usage:

-networkscan discover os [flags]
+networkscan discover host arp [flags]

 Flags:

--h, --help help for os
+-h, --help help for arp

 Global Flags: